piesauce/piesauce.com/projects.md

 I am also focused on developing reliable evaluation metrics that can measure the coherence, meaning preservation, and style transfer success of the generated text.

 ### Abusive Language Detection:
 Abusive language takes on several forms - hate speech, cyberbullying, trolling, grooming, etc. Detection of abusive language is treated as a text classification task, closely related to sentiment analysis.
-I am working on developing architectures that can facilitate robust models that are able to perform multi-level classification in the face of lexical alterations made to the text to evade abusive language filters.
+I am working on developing architectures that can facilitate fine-grained multi-level classification in the face of lexical alterations made to the text to evade abusive language filters.
 My current focus is on sub-word representations and transfer learning.

 ### Adversarial attacks on NLP systems